ni/measurement-plugin-labview/docs/README.md

 ## Using the measurement in InstrumentStudio

-For the using LabVIEW measurements, install the latest MeasurementLink
+For using LabVIEW measurements, install a supported version of latest MeasurementLink

-To interact with a measurement in InstrumentStudio, follow the steps mentioned below:
+To interact with a measurement in InstrumentStudio, follow the steps below:

 1. Once all the packages are installed, open InstrumentStudio and click on `Manual Layout`.